Is it time you came to visit the land of your ancestors?

 Telling the story of the great Irish Potato famine of the 1840s, you will visit the famine village of Doagh in County Donegal.

-For those researching their family tree in Ulster this will be the first opportunity to research with the help of a Family Ulster genealogist at The Public Record Office in Belfast
+Research with the help of a Family Ulster genealogist at The Public Record Office in Belfast (PRONI)

 Travel to County Tyrone and the Folk Park which tells the lives of your ancestors in Ulster in the 1700s and continuing the story on board an emigrant ship and to the New World.